ciwchris/podcast-transcriptions/this-agile-life/no-estimates.markdown

 [Ep.
 76 – Contrivance of Humans (#NoEstimates)](http://www.thisAgilelife.com/76/)
 =============================================

-Released: Sunday, March 15th, 2015
+Released: March 15th, 2015

 Hosts: John Sextro, Nate McKie and Lee McCauley

-Special Guest: Woody Zuill
+Guest: Woody Zuill

 **This Agile Life:** Can you give an introduction to the topic of #noestimates and the idea of #noestimates